andela-jkithome/inverted-index/README.md

 # inverted-index
 Running the checkpoint.

-For security reasons Javascript cannot local files in chrome.
+For security reasons Javascript cannot load local files in chrome.
 Therefore, we need to make the file containing the checkpoint a webserver.
 To do this I used local web server a node js package that can be found at https://www.npmjs.com/package/local-web-server.
 Once run ws at the folder you want to serve.